hawkw/async-workshop/chat/README.md

   and delimited by newline (`\n`) characters.
 + A client initiates a TCP connection to a server and sends a message consisting of a string representing the client's **username**, followed by a newline.
-  This username will identify that client to other peers in the channel.
+  This username will identify that client to other peers connected to that server.
-+ When the server receives a username from a client, it **broadcasts** to every other peer that a new client has joined the channel.
++ When the server receives a username from a client, it **broadcasts** a message to every other peer that a new client has joined the server, including that client's username and IP address.
-+ After a client has joined a channel, every subsequent message recieved by the server from that client is considered a **chat message**.
++ After a client has joined a server, every subsequent message recieved by the server from that client is considered a **chat message**.
 The server broadcasts these messages to every other client.
++ A server implements a single chat channel.
+Each message sent to the server by a peer is broadcast to all other connected peers.
 + When a client disconnects, the server broadcasts a message to every other client indicating this.